University of Iowa, 1991

 Boston University, 1987

 Joshua Clover specializes in 20th Century anglophone poetry and poetics, political economy, and crisis theory, with an emphasis on literature, culture, and finance.
-He is an affiliated faculty member for the French and Italian Department, Film Studies Program and the Designated Emphasis in Critical Theory.
+He is an affiliated faculty member for the French and Italian Department, Department of Comparative Literature, Film Studies Program and the Designated Emphasis in Critical Theory.

 He has two books of cultural theory, routed through film and popular music respectively.
 His book Of Riot, a theorization of riot as historical phenomenon, is forthcoming from Verso in 2016.
 He has contributed articles to journals from Representations to Critical Inquiry, keeps a column at The Nation, and serves on the Editorial Board of Film Quarterly.
 Forthcoming work focuses on poetry and the transformation of the world-system.
 He has also published two books of poetry, been translated into several languages and appears in many anthologies including the Norton Introduction to Literature.

-Joshua Clover will be the 2014-15 Visiting Fellow at the Institute for Advanced Study, Warwick University, UK.
+Joshua Clover will be the Visiting Fellow this spring at the Institute for Advanced Study, Warwick University, UK.
 In 2015 he will convene a Residential Research Group at the UC Humanities Research Institute, on "Culture, Industry, Finance."